What Are Medicare Part D IRMAA and Part B IRMAA?

 Summary: The Affordable Care Act brought a lot of changes to the Medicare program, including a new Part D premium adjustment for people who reported higher incomes on their tax returns.
 The income-related monthly adjustment amount, or IRMAA, now applies to both your Part B and Part D premiums.
 If you fall into a higher income bracket, here’s what you need to know about IRMAA Part D and the Medicare IRMAA for Part B.

 The income-related monthly adjustment amount, or IRMAA, is a surcharge that high-income people may pay in addition to their Medicare Part B and Part D premiums.
 The Medicare IRMAA for Part B went into effect in 2007, while the IRMAA for Part D was implemented as part of the Affordable Care Act in 2011.
 IRMAA payments go directly to Medicare, even if you pay monthly premiums to an insurance company for Medicare Advantage or Part D prescription drug coverage.

 The Social Security Administration (SSA) makes the determination about whether or not you’re subject to IRMAA based on the income you reported in your tax return two years ago.
-For example, in 2019, the SSA looks at the 2017 income data you filed with your tax return in 2018.
+For example, in 2020, the SSA looks at the 2018 income data you filed with your tax return.

 Unlike late enrollment penalties, which can last as long as you have Medicare coverage, IRMAA is calculated every year.
 You may have to pay the adjustment one year, but not the next if your income falls below the threshold.

-The income brackets for both IRMAA for Medicare Part B and Medicare Part D are the same in 2019:
+Higher-income people will pay slightly less in 2020 than in the previous two years.
+The income brackets for both IRMAA for Medicare Part B and Medicare Part D are the same in 2020: